pedrodgfaria/CleanRam-Android-Project/README.md

 Simple Process Killer

-Trusting on kernel, widget just call app, app just scan all running process's and ask kernel for kill, kernel decide what can be killed, finishing with a Toaster message.

-Opening app, is the same that open widget.
+Widget only opens the application.
+Application looks for all processes that are running and sends signal to kill, if it is a user application, will have the appropriate permissions to kill, releasing the respective memory and softening the system.

 Just made for fun and introduce android world :)

 Widget and App: